nesi/support-docs/docs/Scientific_Computing/Supported_Applications/CESM.md

 Git Large File Storage seems to be required to download some of the CESM components.
-Download the Git-LFS archive from [here](https://git-lfs.github.com/) and install it into your home directory Finally add that directory to *PATH* in your ~/.bashrc file.
+Download the Git-LFS archive from [here](https://git-lfs.github.com/) and install it into your home directory.
+Finally, add that directory to *PATH* in your ~/.bashrc file.
 The following commands will achieve this:

 ```sh